YI-AN-LEE/mol_and_rxn_conditions_opt/README.md

 ### Run
 Run the python script named objective_algorithm, the objective names are shown as prefix as Direct-Arylation Yield: ary, Perovskite Crystal Size: pvk, for example the direct-arylation yield objective with ABC alogrithm is named ary_ABC.py

+For the arylation task it is required to specify the utilities file directory in /Direct_Arylation/libs/utils.py

 Those commands (which are in the Scripts file) are needed to run an optimization job

 ```